DanielCuevas1822/Shortly/README.md

 # Shortly

-_Shortly is a web application built in React Js.
+_Shortly landing page built in React Js.
 In this web application you can shorten a link.
 It was a [challenge proposed](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G) by the Frontend Mentor site._

 _Concepts learned in this proyect:_